Lipen/discrete-math-course/typst/hw4.typ

 *Room II*: "Exactly one room contains a Lady and the other a Tiger."

 *Your task:*
-+ Formalize both inscriptions using propositions $L_1$, $L_2$ (Lady in Room I/II).
++ Formalize both inscriptions using propositional logic.
 + Determine which room contains the Lady.
-Justify in one paragraph.
-+ *Variant*: If Room II instead read "_At least one room contains a Lady and at least one a Tiger_," does the answer change?
++ If Room II instead read "_At least one room contains a Lady and at least one a Tiger_," does the answer change?
 Explain.

 = Part III: First-Order Logic